mstksg/inCode/copy/entries/functor-structures-1.md

 > does its job by choosing a single one of those `f`s to handle that
 > consumption, based on what `a` is received.
 >
+> Contrast this with `Div`, where the multiple `f` actions are *all* used to consume
+> the input.  `Dec` only uses *one single* `f` action to consume the input,
+> chosen at consumption time.
+>
 > For example, let's say you had a type `Socket a` which represents some IO
 > channel or socket that is expecting to receive `a`s.
 A `Dec Socket b`
 > would be a collection of sockets that expects a single `b` overall, and
 > will pick exactly one of those `f`s to handle that `b`.

 Sounds like exactly what we need!
+It also gives us a nice hint of what we might want to use for `RecordType`.

 ### Building Dec